ericpearson1313/fpga_rocket_launcher/README.md

 Next steps for the minimalist fpga launch controller will be parts ordering, pcb tapeout, and initial 3d enclosure and development stands ...

+Its a good point to pause and consider things.
+So I'm going to loop back and re-examine everything before committing to the next design...